 Garden Island State Recreation Area

-Garden Island State Recreation Area is about as remote as you can get, located on an island 19 miles from Zipple Bay State Park in Minnesota’s far north.
+Garden Island State Recreation Area (DNR website) is about as remote as you can get, located on an island 19 miles from Zipple Bay State Park in Minnesota’s far north.

 Hayes Lake State Park

-Hayes Lake State Park, located near Roseau in northwestern Minnesota, is a wilderness area that claims to have plenty of wildlife and birds.
+Hayes Lake State Park (DNR website), located near Roseau in northwestern Minnesota, is a wilderness area that claims to have plenty of wildlife and birds.

-Hill Annex is located directly on the Mesabi Trail, with trail access and parking by the park.
+Hill Annex is located directly on the Mesabi State Trail.

 Iron Range OHV State Recreation Area

-Iron Range OHV State Recreation Area, located near Gilbert in north-central Minnesota, is the one park I have no interest in visiting, as it was developed to serve off-road vehicles.
+Iron Range OHV State Recreation Area (DNR website), located near Gilbert in north-central Minnesota, is the one park I have no interest in visiting, as it was developed to serve off-road vehicles.
 Not my thing!

 Itasca State Park

-Itasca State Park is the headwaters of the Mississippi River.
+Itasca State Park (DNR website) is the headwaters of the Mississippi River.
 You can easily walk across the mighty Mississippi here just by walking along some stepping stones in the river.

 It’s easy to cross the mighty Mississippi when you are in Itasca State Park!